nationalarchives/tdr-consignment-api-data/README.md

 To run migrations locally, run `sbt flywayMigrate`.

-To undo what was done by the migrations, run `sbt flywayClean`
+To undo what was done by the migrations, run `sbt flywayClean`.

 ### Deployment